Shahana-Hamza-Mamutty/megasoft-calculator/README.md

 # README

 The app consists of one Home page with calculator, one admin page to fetch reports and one API for mathematical operations.
 Its deployed in heroku and is accessible via https://megasoft-calc.herokuapp.com/.
 Please follow the steps to setup via docker.
-Please dont forget to edit the application.yml.example as application.yml and add config variables.
+Please dont forget to edit the application.yml.example as application.yml.
 Home page url - https://megasoft-calc.herokuapp.com/, Admin url - https://megasoft-calc.herokuapp.com/megasoft/admin, Calculate API - https://megasoft-calc.herokuapp.com/megasoft/api/v1/calculator/calculate.

 To Setup the file in local: